devendra-rgb/DegreeOfProfanity/README.md

-Indicating the degree of profanity for each sentence
+Indicating the degree of profanity for each sentence in a tweet
 ==============================

 What Is This?